gpratt3151/docker-influxdb/README.md

 4. A simulated patch is deployed with reboot
 5. This solves the performance problem

-## Recommended Demonstration for Managemet
+## Recommended Demonstration for Management
 1. Prior to going into your demonstration, start the script (preferrably using screen in case you get disconnected)
 2. Explain to management that users have been complaining about slow performance and that root cause analysis has identifid high CPU on the server
 3. At this point switch over to the terminal where you have the script running and hit CTRL-C